 To be eligible for a HUD reverse mortgage, HUD’s Federal Housing Administration (FHA) requires that the borrower is a homeowner, 62 years of age or older; own your home outright, or have a low mortgage balance that can be paid off at the closing with proceeds from the reverse loan; and must live in the home.
 You are further required to receive consumer information from HUD-approved counseling sources prior to obtaining the loan.
-You do need to meet minimum credit requirements to qualify.
+You do need to meet minimum credit requirements and income qualifications to qualify.

 Yes.
 It doesn’t matter if you didn’t buy it with an FHA-insured mortgage.
 Your new HUD reverse mortgage will be a new FHA-insured (Open Mortgage, LLC is not acting on behalf of or at the direction of FHA/HUD or the federal government) mortgage loan.

 Your home must be a single family dwelling or a two-to-four unit property that you own and occupy.
 Townhouses, detached homes, units in condominiums and some manufactured homes are eligible.
 Condominiums must be FHA-approved.
 It is possible for individual condominiums units to qualify under the Spot Loan program.